sciffany/sciffany.github.io/index.md

     I have always loved solving math problems and puzzles, as well as building and creating things, so I naturally
     loved coding.
-    Coding is an opportunity for me to meet the needs of the society while doing what I love most.
+    Coding is an opportunity for me to contribute to the society while doing what I love most.

     Check out my
     <a href="/experience/"><b>work experience</b></a> and <a href="/projects/"><b>software projects</b></a>.